3 to maximum of 6 guests

 Wildlife experiences are so much better in small, intimate groups.
 Group size is definitely something you should consider when booking your holiday.
 At Tweedsmuir Park Lodge, guests have the option of choosing a Private or a Small Group package.
 Here are the differences;

-Private package - All of your tours are composed of just the people in your reservation (plus the guide of course!).
-On the guided Scenic River Drifts you will get to use a McKenzie Drift Boat, which is the best option for serious photographers (as it has a solid base and sides).
+Private packages = Flexibility + Exclusivity - All of your tours are composed of just the people in your reservation (plus the guide of course!).
+On the guided Wilderness River Drifts you will get to use a McKenzie Drift Boat, which is the best option for serious photographers (as it has a solid base and sides).

-Small Group package - Both Guided Nature Walks and River Drifts are in small groups, with no more than 6 people.
+Small Group packages = Social + Value - Both Guided Nature Walks and River Drifts are in small groups, with no more than 6 people.
 Drift the river in a comfortable raft with seats.
-Bookings can be made for any day of the week (subject to availability).
+The Small Group package has a set itinerary.

 Visiting in Early to Mid-October

 In addition to September, the month of October is a great time to visit too!
 The bears are fattening up before going into hibernation.
 In October, grizzlies occasionally frequent our lower lodge lawn more often than other months in order to graze on the clover.

 Other reasons to visit in October: